nicholas-leonard/slides/torch7.md

 ---

-# Multi-Layer Perceptron - Early Stopping
+# Multi-Layer Perceptron - Cross-validation

 A function to evaluate performance on the validation set :